columndeeply/hosts/README.md

 ## Hosts file
 ### On Windows
 If you go to "C:\Windows\System32\drivers\etc" there should be a "hosts" file.
-Open it with administrator privileges and add the contents my lists.
+Open it with administrator privileges and add the contents of my lists.
 ### On Linux and MacOS
 The hosts file is usually located here: /etc/hosts.
 You can add the contents of my lists by downloading the files and appending them with ``cat hosts0X >> /etc/hosts``
 ### On Android